proky24/proky24/README.md

 # 😁 About Me:
-currently workin on: making it out of school / LiQa Sto <br>learning javascript / react / node.js<br>i like gambling / martial arts
+currently workin on: making it out of school / LiQa Sto <br><br>i like  martial arts

 ## 🌐 Socials: